-To the Heart of Difficult Conversations: Book Launch • Chris Adriaanse Saturday 12 October, 11am-12:30pm Henry Travers Studio, The Maltings • £5/students free In a collaboration with Berwick Literary Festival, Create Berwick and students at Berwick Academy, local storyteller and writer Chris Adriaanse presents a new book collection of wonderful stories and writings from pupils about the nature of difficult conversations - all inspired by a piece of Berwick history - or is it mythology - and a king full of ambition.
-Please see the Schools 'Programme for further information.
+To the Heart of Difficult Conversations: Book Launch • Chris Adriganse Saturday 12 October, 11am-12:30pm The Maltings, Henry Travers Studio • £5/students free In a collaboration with Berwick Literary Festival, Create Berwick and students at Berwick Academy, local storyteller and writer Chris Adriaanse presents a new book collection of wonderful stories and writings from pupils about the nature of difficult conversations - all inspired by a piece of Berwick history - or is it mythology - and a king full of ambition.
+Please see the Schools' Programme for further information.
 There are a limited number of tickets available to the public for this event.

-Andaza: A Memoir of Food, Flavour & Finding Freedom in the Pakistani Kitchen Sumayya Usmani Saturday 12 October, 11:30-12:30 Berwick Salvation Army • £9 Sumayya was born in Karachi, Pakistan in 1973.
+Andaza: A Memoir of Food, Flavour & Freedom in the Pakistani Kitchen Sumayya Usmani Saturday 12 October, 11:30am-12:30pm Berwick Salvation Army • £9 Sumayya was born in Karachi, Pakistan in 1973.
 She travelled the world on merchant ships with her parents until the age of nine and her family finally settled down in Karachi, where she then grew up.
 Andaza is Sumayya's first narrative food writing and a story of how food helped her navigate her childhood and young adult years.
 Fitting with this year's theme, Sumayya is keen to discuss Pakistan cuisine and how this has developed since the divide between Pakistan and India.
 Sumayya is now settled in Glasgow, Scotland.
 This event is kindly sponsored by Berwick Slow Food.
 Footmarks: A Journey into Our Restless Past • Jim Leary Saturday 12 October, 12-1pm Guildhall • £9 We think of the past as static, 'frozen in time', but it was never still, as archaeologist Jim Leary of the University of York reveals in this fascinating talk based on his most recent book.
 Embark on a captivating journey through time, where footprints transform into pathways and then into roads.
 Discover humanity's perpetual movements as we explore fossilised footprints, prehistoric trackways, holloways, and droveways.
 This event is kindly sponsored by Border Archaeological Society.

 Bloodaxe Poetry: Niall Campbell, Sarah Holland-Batt and Katrina Porteous Saturday 12 October, 12-1:15pm Berwick Baptist Church • £9 Bloodaxe Books is one of Britain's foremost poetry publishers, founded in 1978 and based in Northumberland for the past 25 years.
 The international range of its programme is always evident in its annual showcase of new poetry at Berwick, this year featuring poets from Australia, Scotland and Northumberland writing on islands and bridges, folk tales and fossil fish, personal loss and global extinction.

-Sarah Holland-Batt is an award-winning Australian poet, editor, and critic, the author of three award-winning collections.
+Niall Campbell was born and raised on South Uist in the Outer Hebrides, which features in his third collection, The Island in the Sound (2024).
+His debut Moontide (2014) won the Saltire First Book Award while Noctuary (2019) was shortlisted for the Forward Prize.
+He is Poetry Editor of Poetry London.
+Sarah Holland-Batt is an award-winning Australian poet, editor and critic, the author of three award-winning collections.
 Her UK retrospective, The Jaguar: Selected Poems, is published by Bloodaxe in 2024.
 She is a Professor at Queensland University of Technology in Brisbane.
 Katrina Porteous has lived on the Northumberland coast since 1987.
 She has published four books with Bloodaxe: The Lost Music (1996), Two Countries (2014), Edge (2019) and Rhizodont (2024).
 She has collaborated with both musicians and scientists, including on many radio projects on BBC Radio 3 and 4.